andrew/ultimate-awesome/README.md

 - [free-programming-resources](https://github.com/getvmio/free-programming-resources) - Programming Free Resources | This repo collects 232 of free resources for Programming. 🧰 Sharpen your programming skills across multiple languages with our Coder's Toolkit repository!
 Featuring a comprehensive collection of free programming resources, online courses, and a user-friendly playgroun.
 - [free-ruby-resources](https://github.com/getvmio/free-ruby-resources) - Ruby Free Resources | This repo collects 18 of free resources for Ruby. 💎 Discover the beauty of Ruby programming with our Ruby Gems collection!
 This repository showcases a carefully curated set of free Ruby resources, courses, and an interactive Playground.
 Ideal for those who appreciate the sim.
 - [free-rust-resources](https://github.com/getvmio/free-rust-resources) - Rust Free Resources | This repo collects 14 of free resources for Rust. 🦀 Build robust and efficient systems with our Rust Foundry repository!
 Offering a wealth of free Rust resources and an online Playground, this is your workshop for mastering this modern, safe, and concurrent programming langu.
-- [free-security-resources](https://github.com/getvmio/free-security-resources) - Security Free Resources | This repo collects 38 of free resources for Security. 🔐 Become a guardian of the digital realm with our Security Sentinel repository!
-Offering a comprehensive collection of free cybersecurity resources and hands-on learning opportunities, this is your training ground for.
 - [free-shell-scripting-resources](https://github.com/getvmio/free-shell-scripting-resources) - Shell Scripting Free Resources | This repo collects 12 of free resources for Shell Scripting. 🐚 Automate your world with our Shell Scripting Forge repository!
 Dive into comprehensive resources and an interactive playground for mastering shell scripting.
 Perfect for system administrators, DevOps e.
 - [free-sql-resources](https://github.com/getvmio/free-sql-resources) - SQL Free Resources | This repo collects 24 of free resources for SQL. 🗃️ Master the language of data with our SQL Sandbox repository!
 Featuring a comprehensive collection of free resources, courses, and an online SQL playground, this is your training ground for querying, manipulating, and managin.
 - [free-tensorflow-resources](https://github.com/getvmio/free-tensorflow-resources) - TensorFlow Free Resources | This repo collects 24 of free resources for TensorFlow. ⚡ Harness the power of machine learning with our TensorFlow Dojo repository!
 Featuring a comprehensive set of free TensorFlow learning materials and a hands-on online environment, this is your training ground for .